 Many young 20 or 30-somethings are unclear on what a healthy relationship is.
 There’s so much fear and intensity out there about how not to approach someone the wrong way as to not come across too needy.
 Truth is, I have unique circumstances in the relationship I am currently in.
 The person I am seeing has unique circumstances, and to be honest—there’s no cookie-cutter approach that will solve my relationship questions that some “dating expert” can offer.
 I am “me,” plain and simple.
 I do things my way because I am strong and confident in my values.

-Therefore, today I decided to listen deeper to my intrinsic compass by just heeding what my gut tells me.
+Therefore, today I decided to listen deeper to my intrinsic compass by heeding what my gut told me.
 Questions such as, “Should I text her now or wait another day; Will she think I’m insecure if I bring up that topic?” all fall by the wayside once I get a grip by looking myself in the mirror—literally.
 I had to look myself in the mirror and boldly proclaim that I know exactly what to do in every circumstance, and that there’s a solution for everything because all things happen for a reason.

 There is “nothing new under the sun.” a quote from the Book of Ecclesiastes (1:9) written thousands of years ago by Solomon.
 Do you think that people in the Enlightenment Era or as far back as the ancient days had different relationship dynamics concerning love and attraction?
 Think again.
 We’ve only been human the whole time.